dreth/Damn-Vulnerable-DeFi-Brownie-Solutions/reports/Backdoor.md

 The Backdoor challenge tasks us with deploying a Gnosis Safe proxy for 4 users through a Gnosis Safe Proxy Factory.
 After each deployment, 10 DVT tokens will be distributed to each one of those users (the beneficiaries)

-For the registry to accept each proxy creation as correct and to steal the tokens, we must code an attacker contract that makes the calls and pass a few conditions:
+For the registry to accept each proxy creation as correct and to steal the tokens, we must code an attacker contract that makes the calls and passes a few conditions:

 1. The WalletRegistry contract must have enough DVT tokens to make the payment to the beneficiary